MicrosoftDocs/appcenter-docs/docs/crashes/ios.md

 ## Getting Started

 1. Integrate the SDK as described in the [Getting Started with iOS](~/sdk/getting-started/ios.md) documentation.
-2. Upload the symbols that are created with each build using the *Incoming* page under the app.
+2. Upload the symbols that are created with each build using the **Symbols** page under the app.
 3. Add a test crash to the app's code by calling the `generateTestCrash` method of the crash reporting module as an action to a button.
 4. Run the app without the debugger connected, crash it and restart it.
 5. After a few minutes the crash report should be visible in the UI.